-A Notice of Emergency Adoption and Proposed Rule Making will be published in the State Register on September 29, 2021 for a 60-day public comment period.
+The proposed amendment was presented to the P-12 Education Committee for recommendation to the Full Board for adoption as an emergency rule at the September 2021 meeting of the Board of Regents.
+A Notice of Emergency Adoption and Proposed Rule Making was published in the State Register on September 29, 2021 for a 60-day public comment period.
 Supporting materials are available upon request to the Secretary to the Board of Regents.